daisygunn/grow-restaurant/README.md

 The menus and reservations app both require databases to store information so I have built 5 custom models.

 #### Menus
-FoodItem & DrinksItem are the model names for the menus app, these are two standalone models that provide all of the information required to display the items as part of the restaurants menu.
+FoodItem & DrinksItem are the model names for the menus app, these are two standalone models that provide all of the information required to display the items as part of the restaurant's menu.
 Each item has a name, description, price, dietary & allergens.

 #### Reservations
 There are 3 models in this app, Customer, Table & Reservation.
 The combination of these 3 models allow for customer details to be stored, reservation enquiries to be made & managed & also enable availability checks whilst the user is enquiring.

-For each reservation there will be a customer & table assigned to it.
+For each reservation, there will be a customer & table assigned to it.
 The customer is assigned during the enquiry process and the tables are assigned in the backend by the admin user.

-The tables model is also used to determine what the availability of the restaurant is like and this logic prevents bookings being made if there are no tables available at the specified date and time.
+The tables model is also used to determine what the availability of the restaurant is like and this logic prevents bookings from being made if there are no tables available at the specified date and time.

-Entity Relationship Diagram below to see how the models relate to eachother:
+Entity Relationship Diagram below to see how the models relate to each other:

 ![Database Schemas can be found here](assets/images/database_schemas.jpg)